WHYAMERICASUCKS.COM

 The Congressional Budget Office estimated that if the enhanced premium tax credits were not extended, the number of people without insurance would rise by 2.2 million in 2026 and gross benchmark Marketplace premiums would rise by 4.3 percent on average.
 CBO also said the uninsured increase would average 3.8 million a year over 2026 through 2034 under a permanent expiration scenario.

-West Health and Gallup reported in March 2026 that about one in three U.S. adults, more than 82 million people, made at least one daily-life trade-off to afford healthcare.
+West Health and Gallup reported in March 2026 that about one in three U.S. Adults, more than 82 million people, made at least one daily-life trade-off to afford healthcare.
 Among uninsured adults, 62 percent reported making at least one sacrifice.
 The survey highlighted borrowing money, prescription rationing, and pressure on basic household bills.

 More Stories